Kanimbla, Queensland: Demographics

+Education

+There are no schools in Kanimbla.
+The nearest government primary schools are Whitfield State School in neighbouring Whitfield to the north and Cairns West State School in Manunda to the east.
+The nearest government secondary school is Trinity Bay State High School in Manunda.
+There are also a number of non-government schools in nearby suburbs of Cairns.

 Attractions

 Campbells Lookout is on Lake Morris Road (16.9290°S 145.7209°E).
 It offers views across the Cairns suburbs to the Cairns CBD and Trinity Bay beyond.
 It is a popular lovers' lane.